masagrator/PortalNXSideLoader/README.md

 # Informations for mod makers

 `nxcontent` folder is not supported fully.
 Most of files from there you can put into `romfs` folder and they will be working.
-Around dozen of files from this folder needs special treatment and I have worked only to add support for `rom_boot_params.txt`
+Around dozen of files in Portal 1 from this folder needs special treatment and I have worked only to add support for `rom_boot_params.txt`.
+Portal 2 is still unknown.

 So for example we have `Bringus mod` for Portal 1 which uses only `nxcontent` folder as of today.
 Solution to use it is to copy everything from nxcontent folder except `rom_boot_params.txt` directly to `romfs` folder on sdcard, and put also there `nxcontent` folder with just `rom_boot_params.txt` file.